phseiff/github-flavored-markdown-to-html/README.md

                         are also used.
 If a dict is passed instead of json data (when using the tool as a python module), the dict is used as the result of the json data.
+  -b BOX_WIDTH [BOX_WIDTH ...], --box-width BOX_WIDTH [BOX_WIDTH ...]
+                        The text of the rendered file is always displayed in a box, like GitHub READMEs and issues are.
+By default, this box fills the entire screen (max-width: 100%), but you can use this option to reduce its max width to be more readable when hosted stand-alone; the resulting box is always centered. --box-width accepts the same arguments the css max-width attribute accepts, e.g. 20cm or 800px.

 ```